 Electrical Installation Condition Reports Explained

-Wiring is usually concealed within our walls and floors, electrical connections in sockets, switches and consumer units throughout electrical installations require periodically inspecting and testing as to prevent danger arising from damage, wear and tear.
+Wiring concealed within our walls and floors, electrical connections in sockets, switches and consumer units, throughout electrical installations, require periodically inspecting and testing, as to prevent danger arising from damage, wear and tear.

-Landlords, homeowners and managers are resposible for protecting people, animals and property.
+Landlords, homeowners and managers are responsible for protecting people, animals and property.
 Managers and landlords have a legal duty to ensure electrical systems are inspected and tested.

 Faulty and deteriorating wiring is one of the main causes for electrical fires and electric shock.
-The British Standards for electrical instsllations (BS7671:2018) requires that electrical installations are periodically inspected and tested by the means of undertaking an ELECTRICAL INSTALLTION CONDITION REPORT, abbreviated to EICR or EIC report.
+The British Standards for electrical installations (BS7671:2026) requires that electrical installations are periodically inspected and tested by the means of undertaking an ELECTRICAL INSTALLTION CONDITION REPORT, abbreviated to EICR or EIC report.
 This was formerly known as PIR, periodic inspection report.

 The main aims of an electrical installation condition report are: